dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Internet access rose from 40% to 95% over the period, which shows that people relied increasingly on online services.

 mine-
-Internet access climbed by 55% from 40% to 95% over the period, which shows that people relied increasingly on online services.
+Internet access climbed by 55% over the period, indicating that people relied increasingly on online services.

 ---

 ### **3. Task 1 對比句**

 Car ownership fell slightly, while public transport usage increased, which suggests that more people chose greener ways to commute.

+ Public transport usage increased, while car ownership experi slightly, while which suggests that more people chose greener ways to commute.

 ---